Good Design

 Keep below a ratio of 22% Window-to-Floor area, (Eg. If you have 200m2 of house floor area, try not to go over 44m2 window area.)
 AND North should have the biggest proportion of those windows AND Most of the North windows should go to the Living Area.

 NOTE: When calculating window area for the sake of this calculation, include frames. (ie. just use the height & width measurements on the window schedule.)
+And, when calculating floor area measure to the inside of walls and do not include the garage.

 And what about other directions?